 9 Tee it Up at Unforgettable Courses

-See on mapGrab your driver and shoot a hole-in-one at some of the top-rated courses in our state.
-The Currituck Club is famous for being closest to the ocean, but the mainland is also home to several other awesome courses for golf fans.
+See on mapGrab your driver and shoot a hole-in-one at some of the top-rated courses in NC.
+The Currituck Club is famous for being closest to the ocean, but the Mainland is also home to several other awesome courses for golf fans.
 The Carolina Club sports a 7,000-yard championship design featuring tons of wetlands, water and bunkers.
 Kilmarlic Golf Club’s layout (designed by Tom Steele), golf cabins, clubhouse dining and so much more make this an ultimate resort getaway.
 Play some of the finest greens on the East Coast at the Pointe Golf Club.
 Or consider a visit to Holly Ridge Golf Course and Eagle Creek Golf Club & Grill for a family-friendly experience for golfers of various skill levels.

 10 Check In and Clock Out